✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Network-wide Drip audit

 On WordPress multisite, Drip is configured per blog.
-SleekView pulls each blog's option row into one cross-site table.
+SleekView pulls each blog's option row into one cross-site table that an ops team can scan in one minute, not one hour.

 Opt-in default visibility

 If "opt-in by default" is enabled, every checkout pre-checks the box.
-SleekView lets you find and disable that fast for GDPR-sensitive stores.
+SleekView lets you find and disable that fast for GDPR-sensitive stores before a regulator notices.

 Snippet attribute audit

 Custom type and attributes set via drip_set_snippet_* filters end up in options.
-SleekView shows them so devs aren't grepping themes.
+SleekView shows them so devs are not grepping themes to find overrides.

 Audience